zuqini/Terre/README.md

 # Terre
-Terre is a sci-fi strategy game set in outer-space for the Android platform.
+Terre is a cross-platform mobile strategy game set in outer-space.

 Terre simulates realistic gravitational pull and dynamic lighting.